Looking to Prevention

 - Use a good water filter and remove any mercury fillings from the mouth.

-To help move out xenoestrogens picked up in the body it is suggested to do deep detoxification with primary focus on the liver and colon and to include a good amount of cruciferous vegetables in the diet (cabbage, broccoli, kale, cauliflower).
-Cruciferous vegetables help break down these bad estrogens so they can exit the body.
+To help move out xenoestrogens picked up in your body it’s suggested to do deep detoxification with primary focus on your liver and colon and to include a good amount of cruciferous vegetables in your diet (cabbage, broccoli, kale, cauliflower).
+Cruciferous vegetables help break down these bad estrogens so they can exit your body.

 Another option to help move out excess estrogen is to supplement with Calcium D-Glucarate – a botanical extract found in grapefruit, apples, oranges, broccoli, spinach and brussels sprouts that helps aid the body in elimination of excess estrogen.